 Doing some research on the app, I noticed some people having issues with the audio function: Sometimes it works, sometimes it doesn’t.
 I sometimes have this problem too.

 Integrated graded readers as premium feature – like the ones Pleco offers – would also be welcomed, because finding the right texts on the internet is not always as easy as one would expect.
 The same goes for a spaced repetition flashcard system, but maybe this is too much to ask for.
 You can export vocabulary lists (premium feature) to other apps like Anki by the way.

 Fun would be to add an element of a competition.
-So that you could compete with friends or other learners on reading “distance” or speed and checking the leader board to see how you’re keeping up.
+Like competing with friends or other learners on reading “distance” or speed and checking the leader board to see how you’re keeping up.
 This could be combined with some other parameters and testing options to track your progress.

 Studying new characters everyday, you have to keep track of your progress somehow.
 People always like to hear exact numbers.
 Stating you have mastered over 2000 characters sounds impressive, but how can you be sure?
 You can find several online tests to check the number of characters you already know.
 But can they be trusted?
 I’m skeptical.
 Have a look at my test results and understand why.